 Same as Aeronautical Engineer (Electronics) except for the disciplines accepted (Check the notification for accepted disciplines).

 Age should be between 20 and 26 years as on 1st Jan 2019.
 Therefore, an eligible applicant’s DOB can fall in between 2nd Jan 1993 and 1st Jan 1999 (both inclusive).

 Ground Branch (Non-Technical)

 A graduate from a recognized university with a minimum 60% marks as aggregate in any discipline.

 Passed Section A & B examination of Associate Membership of Institution of Engineers (India) or Aeronautical Society of India with 60% aggregate marks (at least) from a recognized university.

-Graduate in commerce with at least 60% aggregate marks.
+Holding a B.Com degree with at least 60% aggregate marks.

 A degree of MBA / MCA or MA / M Sc degree in English / Physics / Mathematics / Chemistry / Statistics / International relations / International Studies / Defence Studies / Psychology / Computer Science / IT /Management / Mass Communication / Journalism / Public Relation with minimum 50% aggregate (2 years program atleast).
 Along with this, candidate must have scored 60% marks in graduation.